 Lester Malen Rumbelow

 Lester Malen Rumbelow was born in Adelaide on 9th October 1914, one of nine children to Walter Malen and Ethel Rumbelow.
-Lester attended school at the Loveday Base School
+Lester attended school at the Loveday Base School, then at Victor Harbor and, after his father’s death, returned to live at Narrung and fish the lake.

 He lived in the Narrung district until 1923 when his father returned to Victor Harbor to fish commercially.
 Lester left school in 1928 and fished with his father for rock lobster at Victor Harbor and as far away as Cape Borda, Kangaroo Island.
 All fishing was under sail and all thirty pots were lifted by hand.
 Prices varied with most selling for six pence to a shilling per pound.